DhananjayMukhedkar/appliedAI_project/Readme.md

-# Group 3 RHBP workspace
+# Applied AI-TU Berlin RHBP workspace

 This repository is based on the mapc_rhbp_example repo.
 Requirements: